LightSys/midwife-emr-ansible/build_odroid/README.md

 - configure MySQL (get rid of 4 passwordless root accounts)
 - configure ufw
 - install autossh and configure (make this a separate playbook)
-- configure remote backups
-- install and configure automysqlbackups
+- install duplicity and configure (make this a separate playbook)
-- configure cron jobs
+- Resolve khubd and kworker processes taking 30% of the CPU
 - Resolve hard-coded `option domain-name-servers 192.168.20.1;` in /etc/dhcp/dhcpd.conf
    - This is only when running with wlan0
 - Resolve hard-coded 20 network in wlan0 for the gateway